MaksimDzhangirov/backendBankExample/docs/part50-eng.md

 ![](../images/part50/12.png)

-Oops. this time we've got a field violations error: `Full name must contain only letters or spaces.
+Oops, this time we've got a field violations error: `Full name must contain only letters or spaces`.
 This is weird because it is indeed containing only letters and spaces.

 So I guess there's something wrong with our validation code.